 Housing costs in Bodega Bay are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Bodega Bay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bodega Bay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bodega Bay is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Bodega Bay who work in management occupations (17.68%), teaching (11.42%), and office and administrative support (9.21%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.40% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 23.40% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bodega Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.